OleksiyRudenko/gha-git-credentials/README.md

 jobs:
   publish:
     - uses: actions/checkout@v2
-    # publish to a branch in current repo using GITHUB_TOKEN and other default settings
+    # Publish to a branch in current repo using GITHUB_TOKEN and other default settings.
     - uses: oleksiyrudenko/gha-git-credentials@v2-latest
       with:
         token: '${{ secrets.GITHUB_TOKEN }}'
     - run: |
         yarn run build
         yarn run deploy
-    # publish to a branch in different repo using a PAT generated on that other repo
+    # Publish to a branch in a different repo
+    # using a PAT generated on that other repo.
+    # Option `global` is set to true as the deployment script may create
+    # a temporary local repo for a build and we want it to reuse git user settings.
+    # Option `actor` is assigned as per that different repo cloud user.
-    - uses: oleksiyrudenko/gha-git-credentials@v2-latest
+    - uses: oleksiyrudenko/gha-git-credentials@v2.1
       with:
+        global: true
         name: 'Oleksiy Rudenko'
         email: 'oleksiy.rudenko@domain.com'
         actor: 'OleksiyRudenko'
-        token: '${{ secrets.GH_PAT_WEB_CENTRAL }}'
+        token: '${{ secrets.GL_PAT_WEB_CENTRAL }}'
     - run: |
-        git remote add web-central https://github.com/some-organization/website.git
+        git remote add web-central https://gitlab.com/some-organization/website.git
         yarn run deploy web-central/master
 ```

+You may want to set the `global` option true when committing
+to multiple local repositories during the workflow run is anticipated.

+> Note that the second use of `gha-git-credentials` refers to a specific
+> version of the action (`@v2.1`).
+In fact `@v2-latest` would work here quite fine
+> and is a better approach.

 Check [What version to use?](#what-version-to-use) to choose proper
 action version reference.